open-feature/js-sdk/CONTRIBUTING.md

 We value having as few runtime dependencies as possible.
 The addition of any dependencies requires careful consideration and review.

+### Modules

+This repository uses [NPM workspaces](https://docs.npmjs.com/cli/v9/using-npm/workspaces) to establish a simple monorepo.
+Within the root project, there is one common project (`packages/shared`) which features common interfaces and code, consumed by the published modules (`packages/server` and `packages/client`).
+The shared module is bundled transparently into the published modules - it is not published itself.
+Changes in `packages/shared` will result in releases of the dependant modules via Release Please.

 ### Testing

 Run tests with `npm test`.